blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 (In fact, in that example, the BUY and SELL nearest the mid-price will be given a minimum charge of 2 and all other `Order`s will be given a minimum charge of 4.)

 Note that one consequence of this processing of `Order`s is that the orders returned from this `Element` may be in a different sort-order to the orders that were sent to it.

+### `MinimumQuantityElement`

+> Specified using: `--chain minimumquantity`

+> Accepts parameter: `--minimumquantity-size`

+> Accepts parameter: `--minimumquantity-remove`

+Ensures orders' quantities are always greater than the minimum.
+Will either:
+* Remove the order if the position size is too low, or
+* Set the too-low position size to the permitted minimum

+This `Element` examines every order to make sure the order quantity is greater than or equal to the `--minimumquantity-size`.
+If it is greater, this `Element` takes no further action on it.

+If the order quantity is less than `--minimumquantity-size`, then either:

+1. (default) the order quantity will be increased to the value specified by `--minimumquantity-size`.
+2. (if `--minimumquantity-remove` is specified) the order will be removed from further processing and so will not be placed.

 ### `PreventPostOnlyCrossingBookElement`